 Whatever construction work was carried out during the day, it used to get mysteriously destroyed during the night.
-One night the king got a dream, and the family goddess or Kuldevi told him that he needs to sacrifice a human to go on with the construction of the fort.
-When king as ready for the sacrifice, he got another dream where the Goddess demanded that the sacrifice should be voluntary.
+One night the king got a dream, and the family goddess or Kuldevi told him that he needs to sacrifice a human to go on with the construction of the Fort.
+When the king was ready for the sacrifice, he got another dream where the Goddess demanded that the sacrifice should be voluntary.
 And not forced upon the person sacrificed.

 King announced this to the public.
 A man named Mer (or Mehar) volunteered to sacrifice but had three conditions.
 He wanted the fort to be named after him and initially, the fort was called Kumbhalmer fort.
 Next, he wanted that after the sacrifice wherever his head falls a temple should be built.
 And wherever his body falls, the palace should be built and that is how the fort was built.

-The palace is called Badal Mahal as it is so high that the clouds can enter the palace.
+The palace is called the Badal Mahal as it is so high that the clouds can enter the palace.
 You can climb to the highest roof along the domes and get a birds’ eye view of the fort.
 There are various step wells, some of which are old and some are being built.
-Then men’s part of the palace is being converted into a museum.
-If you visit this fort sometime down the time, you should be able to visit the museum and go around the fort wall.
+Then men’s part of the palace is converted into a museum.
+If you visit this Fort sometime down the time, you should be able to visit the museum and go to the fort wall.
 There is a victory gate, which has never been broken as the fort remains unconquered.
-There is a yagnya shala or the place where yagnas used to be performed by the royal family.
+There is a Yagnya Shala or the place where yajnas used to be performed by the royal family.
 And a Shiva temple, both of which must have been built along with the fort.
-There is another group of temples that you can see from the fort top.
+There is another group of temples that you can see from the fort’s top.